Java JSON Deserialization: Memory Corruption Vulnerability

 The android.graphics.Region class contains a public zero argument constructor and a public field called mNativeRegion.
 The class’ finalizemethod passes the mNativeRegion field as an argument to the nativeDestructor method.

-JSON Vulnerabilities (protected void)
+JSON Deserialization (protected void)

 The native destructor function casts the field i.e. regionHandle into an SkRegion object and then deletes it.

-JSON Vulnerabilities (static void region destructor)
+Java JSON Deserialization (static void region destructor)

 Path